toanluu/vietname/docs/index.md

 ## Appendix

-List of Highly Discriminative Unigrams and Biagrams can be [download here](https://github.com/toanluu/vietname/blob/master/data).
+List of Highly Discriminative Unigrams and Bigrams can be [download here](https://github.com/toanluu/vietname/blob/master/data).
 Beside the name column, the frequency and confidence also provided to help decide on the quality of retrieval mentioned in *Table 4*.

-Please cite "Discriminative Vietnamese Name Dataset by VietSearch" if you use this dataset for any publication or application.
+Please cite "Discriminative Vietnamese Name Dataset by VietSearch" if you use this dataset for the publication or application.